CityOfLosAngeles/planning-entitlements/catalogs/data-workflow-notes.md

 * `verbose`: whether to log output about what the loader is doing.

-Once you have loaded and subset the data, you may want to futher filter it by removing child cases.
+Once you have loaded and subset the data, you may want to further filter it by removing child cases.
 You can do this with the `drop_child_cases()` function.
 This function takes your `pcts` extract and drops all cases which have a parent case.
 You can pass an optional argument `keep_child_entitlements=True` to set the prefix/suffix dummy indicators for child cases on the relevant parent case.